jgbyrne/jann/README.md

 In this example, `important` and `destructive` are tags.

+**Options**

+`jann` features a fine-grained options system which allows control over the extent to which your filesystem can be modified.

+It features the following flags:

+* FF - Files can be overwritten by Files
+* DD - Directories can be overwritten by Directories
+* DF - Directories can be overwritten by Files
+* FD - Files can be overwritten by Directories
+* INTER - Intermediate directories can be created to complete a copy

+These flags can be turned on and off with the `--allow` and `--forbid` switches.
+For example:

+    jann Jannfile --allow FF DD --disallow DF FD INTER

+These chosen options propogate to any auxilliary Jannfiles included with directives (see below).

 **Includes**

 It is possible to bring references to other Jannfiles into the namespace.
 This may be desirable for the sake of modularity, or to allow certain instructions to run as root.